Closing In: Track listing

-Critical reception
+Reception

-Closing In received mixed to mostly positive reception.
+Closing In received mixed to positive reviews.

 Pitchfork appreciated the old-school thrash metal style, and the "galloping riffs and booming power chords".
 The only negative stated was a significant degree of uniformity throughout the album, with only one or two songs varying in style.

-AllMusic also appreciated the ferocity of the older style, but heavily criticised both the uniformity but also stated "Closing In is numbingly derivative" with no pieces showing significantly originality.
+AllMusic also appreciated the ferocity of the older style, but similarly criticized the uniformity, saying "Closing In is numbingly derivative" and that there is "nothing even remotely memorable or engaging about it".